mongodb/docs-worker-pool/modules/persistence/README.md

 Optional string formatted argument for whether module should exit with non-zero status on failure.
 Highly recommended for use in production environments.

+## Using/Developing This Module
+Usage and development of this module requires specifying the following environment variables.
+Use of a `.env` file is supported, but only recommended for local development.

+If adding a new environment variable, please update the `sample.env`.
+The `sample.env` should be considered the primary documentation for supported environment variables within this module.